kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 This project contains end-to-end tests that it runs as part of the  Kyma on Google Cloud Platform installation.
 The tests are written in Go.

-- Create resources on Kyma Cluster (e.g. functions).
+- Create resources, such as functions on the Kyma cluster.
 - Backup Cluster.
 - Recreate Cluster.
 - Restore Data and check if the restored resources are working like expected.